Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 Login to Gradescope by clicking the link in the left-hand navigation bar.
 Once you are in logged in, click on the box for CSCI E-66.

-file using these steps:
+Submit your ps2_partI.pdf file using these steps:

 If you still need to create the PDF file, open your file on Google Drive, choose File->Download->PDF document, and save the PDF file on your machine.